pw-software-engineering/specification/specification.md

           responses:
             200:
             401:
-              description: Offer or room does not belong to this hotel
+              description: Offer or room with given ID does not belong to this hotel
             404:
               description: Offer or room not found
 ```